Anatolian rug: Islamic traditions

 When Turkic migrants moved from Central Asia to Anatolia, they were migrating mainly through lands which had already adopted Islam.
 Depicting animals or humans is prohibited in the Islamic tradition, which does not distinguish between religious and profane life.
-Since the codification of the Quran by Uthman Ibn Affan in 651 AD/19 AH and the Umayyad Abd al-Malik ibn Marwan reforms, Islamic art has focused on writing and ornament.
+Since the codification of the Quran by Uthman Ibn Affan in 651 AD/19 AH and the UmayyadAbd al-Malik ibn Marwan reforms, Islamic art has focused on writing and ornament.
 The borders of Anatolian rugs frequently contain ornaments which were derived from Islamic calligraphy.
 Usually, these "kufic" borders consist of lam-alif- or alif-lam sequences in an interwoven pattern.

 The main fields of Anatolian rugs are frequently filled with redundant, interwoven patterns in "infinite repeat".
 Thus, the rug represents a section of an infinite pattern, which is imagined as continuing beyond its borders and into the infinite.
-Anatolian rugs of the "Lotto" or "Holbein" type provide examples for "infinite repeat" field patterns.

 A specific Islamic pattern is the mihrab pattern which defines the Prayer rug.
 A prayer rug is characterized by a niche at one end, representing the mihrab in every mosque, a directional point to direct the worshipper towards Mecca.
 The mihrab pattern in Turkish carpets is often modified and may consist of a single, double, or vertically or horizontally multiplied niche.
 Thus the niche pattern can range from a concrete, architectural to a more ornamental understanding of the design.
 Prayer rugs are often woven "upside down", as becomes apparent when the direction of the pile is felt by touching the carpet.
 This has both technical (the weaver can focus on the more complicated niche design first), and practical reasons (the pile inclines in the direction of the worshipper's prostration).